Non-Euclidean Erd\H{o}s-Anning Theorems: Riemannian manifolds

 \begin{theorem} Let $s_1$, $s_2$, and $s_3$ be three points of a 2-dimensional complete Riemannian manifold of Euler genus $g$, with distance function $d$.
 Suppose also that there is no shortest curve containing all three of these points.
 Then the number of points that can have integer distances to all three of $s_1$, $s_2$, and $s_3$ is $O\bigl((g+1)\cdot d(s_1,s_2)\cdot d(s_1,s_3)\bigr)$. \end{theorem}

-Except for the factor of $g$ coming from \cref{lem:Riemann-triples}, the proof is the same as for \cref{thm:triangle}.
+Except for the factor of $g$ coming from \iffull \cref{lem:Riemann-triples}, \else our bound on triple points of Voronoi diagrams from the full version, \fi the proof is the same as for \cref{thm:triangle}.
 For this theorem, the possibility that all triples of points lie on shortest curves (preventing the theorem from being applied) corresponds to the possibility of all points being collinear in the Euclidean plane or for convex distance functions.
 It is a strengthening of the more obvious generalization of collinearity, that all points of $S$ lie on a common geodesic:

 \begin{lemma} Let $S$ be a set of three or more points of a complete Riemannian manifold such that each three points of $S$ belong to a shortest curve.
 Then $S$ is a subset of a geodesic, and every shortest curve between pairs of points in $S$ lies along this geodesic. \end{lemma}